tommasodargenio/wallpaperchum/README.md

 This work has been inspired, painstakingly tested, and refined by my brother.
 Thanks for all you support and ideas!

-I owe a great deal to my partner who supported me throughout the development of this and other crazy ideas, and who helped me overcome the fear of publishing and releasing this work to the public.
+I owe a great deal to my partner Aisling who supported me throughout the development of this and other crazy ideas, and who helped me overcome the fear of publishing and releasing this work to the public.

-To my dear auntie who always encouraged me and nurtured my brain, and always saluted me with: Ad maiora! (to greater things).
+To my dear and quirky auntie who always encouraged me and nurtured my brain, she always used to say goodbye differently: Ad maiora! (to greater things).

 # Disclaimers and Copyrights notice